estrada9166/mongoose-cipher/README.md

 ### Basic
 At the moment it only works with:
-+ `save`: it will encrypt the selected fields automatically
++ `save`: it will encrypt the selected fields automatically.
-+ `findOneAndUpdate`: it will encrypt the selected fields automatically
++ `findOneAndUpdate`: it will encrypt the selected fields automatically.
++ `find`: it will decrypt the selected fields automatically.
-+ `findOne`: it will decrypt the selected fields automatically
++ `findOne`: it will decrypt the selected fields automatically.

 The data is encrypted using AES thanks to [crypto-js](https://github.com/brix/crypto-js).